Frequently Asked Questions about Advising

 Who is my advisor?

-GHC provides many opportunities for advising.† Most students do not have an assigned advisor, but you are welcome to visit the advising contact at your instructional site; those people are shown here.† If you know your major, you may contact the advising specialist for the division of your major and find an advisor in your area of study.† Here is a list of the advising specialists.†
+GHC provides many opportunities for advising.† Most students do not have an assigned advisor, but you are welcome to visit a Professional Advisor at your instructional site; those people are shown here.† If you know your major, you may contact the advising specialist for the division of your major and find an advisor in your area of study.† Here is a list of the advising specialists.†

 Many faculty members do in-class advising each term, providing information about core curriculum and major requirements and other pertinent topics as well as answering questions.† In addition, GHC provides an event every term at each instructional site called Early Bird Advising that is focused on long-term academic planning to insure that students can accomplish their program or transfer goals efficiently.